TopArts Grant Program

 About the TopArts Grant Program

 The TopArts Grant program has been in existence since 2016 and is made possible with funds allocated by the City of Topeka.
 ArtsConnect is proud to have been chosen by the city as the organization responsible for administering the allocation of these funds.
-All funding decisions will be based on the criteria found in these guidelines and will be guided by the recommendations presented in the Topeka Arts & Culture Master Plan.
+All funding decisions will be based on the criteria found in these guidelines and are guided by the recommendations presented in the Topeka Arts & Culture Master Plan.
 The TopArts Grant Program is Topeka’s only grant program that supports art programs in all disciplines all across Topeka.

 Goals of the Program